NaturalHistoryMuseum/predicts_www/content/pages/contribute.md

 ![Photo of a ladybird by Lawrence Hudson]({filename}/images/photos/lh11.jpg){class="photo photowide"}

-We are looking for diversity or community composition data collected from more than one terrestrial site using a standardised methodology.
-If you have published data of this type and can provide us with additional detail, the contribution process is simple and easy.
+With the new phase of PREDICTS we are trying to collate biodiversity data from temporal comparisons, where terrestrial sites have been surveyed over time.
+We are particularly interested in obtaining before-after-control impact studies, but are also looking for before-after comparisons (which do not have control sites) and control-impact studies that sample for several years at known times after a land-use change.

-In particular the data we are looking for is as follows:
+In particular the data we are looking for are as follows:

 * Locations of sampling points, as precisely as possible (with the coordinate system used, if possible)